Brenda Cherry: Schoolyard assault

 On October 23, 2003, an 11-year-old black student was reportedly attacked by a principal at Crockett Middle School in Paris, Texas.
 The child was removed from the school and sent to a detention center.
-Cherry, along with a small group of people, including the child's mother and grandfather, staged a protest in front of the school.
+Cherry, together with a small group of people, including the child's mother and grandfather, staged a protest in front of the school.
 During the protest, the child was released from the detention center.
 This event marked the beginning of several future protest demonstrations in the town.

 Shaquanda Cotton

-Shaquanda Cotton was an African-American student that attended Paris High School in Paris, Texas.
+Shaquanda Cotton was an African-American student who attended Paris High School in Paris, Texas.
 On March 16, 2006, Cotton, aged 14, was arrested for allegedly shoving a school hall monitor.

 Having no prior criminal history, Cotton was tried and sentenced to up to 7 years in the Texas Youth Commission.
 During the same time frame, the judge in the case, Chuck Superville, sentenced a Caucasian 14-year-old girl who had a prior criminal history to probation after committing the confirmed crime of arson.
 Writer Darwin Campbell with African-American News and Issues broke the story, which garnered attention to Cotton's sentencing.
 After serving a year and one month in prison, the Chicago Tribune story written by Howard Witt led the case to national exposure.
 A large protest led by comedian Rickey Smiley was held at the Lamar County Courthouse in Paris, Texas.
 Approximately two weeks after the Tribune article and protest, ShaQuanda was released.
 Cherry was interviewed by the BBC regarding Cotton, and the case was included in a BBC documentary by United Kingdom reporter Julian O'Halloran.